 There are a ton of accessories designed to make your photographic life easier.
-Some are a necessity, like camera bags, a lens cleaning kit and memory cards.
+Some are a necessity, such as camera bags, a lens cleaning kit, and memory cards.

-If you don’t have all these add-ons, you can still capture amazing shots.
+If you don’t have all these add-ons, you can still capture amazing wedding shots.
 You’ll get them next time.
-I doubt many photographers are able to buy everything they would like outright.
-The purchases come in steps, as needed.

-There are a few important things you need to think of when conducting your wedding photography.
-The more kit you will use means the more accessories you will need.
+There are a few important things you need to think of wedding photography.
+The more kit you have means the more accessories you need.